What is Cash Basis Accounting?

 - Since it tracks cash inflow and outflow, a firm knows how much actual cash it has at a given period.

-- It gives us less accurate results since the timings of the cash flows do not give the exact timing of the changes in the financial condition of a business.
+- It gives us less accurate results since the timings of the cash flows do not provide the exact timing of the changes in the financial condition of a business.

 - This type of accounting results can be manipulated by not cashing received checks or changing the payment timings for its liabilities.

 - This method does not generate accurate financial statements; hence the lenders refuse to lend money to business having cash basis accounting.

 - Auditors will not audit or accept financial statements done with this accounting.

-- Since no error checking system is built in this method, the error may not be noticed until the firm receives a bank statement with an unexpected low account balance or an overdrawn account.
+- Since it doesn’t have an error checking system inbuilt, the error goes unnoticeable until the firm receives a bank statement with an unexpected low account balance or an overdrawn account.

 Cash Basis Accounting vs. Accrual Basis Accounting

-Here we discuss the 4 differences between Cash vs Accrual basis accounting
+Here we discuss the four differences between Cash vs. Accrual basis accounting

 |The simple system that keeps a record of business cash flow;||Complicated method.|